whitef0x0/say-goodbye-coworkers/README.md

-# Say Goodbye Coworkers Letter Generator
+# Say Goodbye to your Coworkers Letter Generator
 Generate a Job Farewell letter in less than 60 seconds.
 Demo: http://whitef0x0.github.io/say-goodbye-coworkers